Join cutting-edge research on light and mental health.

 Using data collected during the home data collection we provide you with a report to help you understand your own sleep and light patterns.

-New insights into your sleep and light patterns
+New insights into your sensitivity to light and your light and sleep patterns

-Our research has shown sleep and light patterns are important for your mental health.
-To help you gain understanding of your own sleep and light patterns we provide you with a report of your sleep and light data.
-Using this information we can provide personalised sleep and light recommendations for you to improve your wellbeing.
+Our research has shown light sensitivity and light exposure are important for your mental health.
+To help you gain understanding of your own light and sleep patterns we provide you with a report of your individualised sensitivity to light, and your light and sleep data.
+Using this information we can provide personalised light and sleep recommendations for you to improve your wellbeing.

 Understand Your Light Patterns